kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch/index.md

 ### spec.storage

 If the `spec.storageType`  is not set to `Ephemeral` and if the `spec.topology` field also is not set then `spec.storage` field is `required`.
 This field specifies the StorageClass of the PVCs dynamically allocated to store data for the database.
-This storage spec will be passed to the StatefulSet created by the KubeDB operator to run database pods.
+This storage spec will be passed to the PetSet created by the KubeDB operator to run database pods.
 You can specify any StorageClass available in your cluster with appropriate resource requests.

 ```yaml
 spec: